 List any additional major(s) or minor(s) you had at USC.
 What impact have they had on your career?:

-I did a B.A. in Broadcast Journalism and B.Sc. in Health Promotion and Disease Prevention.
+I received a B.A. in Broadcast Journalism and B.Sc. in Health Promotion and Disease Prevention.
 That extra health emphasis allows me to report science/medical stories with confidence.
-Producers also know that they can turn to me to cover these stories, without needing the extensive background some other reporters might require.
+Producers also know that they can turn to me to cover these stories, without needing the extensive research some other reporters might require.

 What is your advice to aspiring journalists?: